HTA Stage 2 guidance notes

 This section includes non-reusable items specific to the research.
 Please itemise and describe the requirements fully (e.g. postage, stationery, photocopying).
 These items should be research specific, not just general office costs which should be covered by indirect costs.

-INVOLVE have produced a number of useful payment-related resources which can be found at the following link:
+INVOLVE have produced a number of useful payment-related resources.

 These are costs, not identified elsewhere, that are specifically attributed to the research.
-For example, costs associated with the use of research facilities, external consultancy costs, computer licensing, recruitment and advertising costs.
+For example, costs associated with the use of research facilities, external consultancy costs, costs associated with inclusivity (which may include, but are not limited to justified translation of research participant material into other relevant languages), computer licensing, recruitment and advertising costs.
 Please note that for organisations claiming indirect/overhead costs, costs such as recruitment of staff, and general training (e.g. in common IT packages) are costs that should be covered by the indirect costs element of the award being sought and should not appear in this section.